sw-home/FHEM-PIP/README.md

 # FHEM-PIP
-FHEM Module to integrate the MPP Solar / Axpert PIP Hybrid Solar Inverters
+FHEM Modules to integrate the MPP Solar / Axpert PIP Hybrid Solar Inverters and Solar Chargers

-The PIP needs to be accessible over a network TCP connection.
+The PIP/PCM needs to be accessible over a network TCP connection.
 Easiest way to accomplish this would be to attach it to a Raspberry Pi using a USB-COM-Adapter and then installing the ser2net daemon.

 Then install the module using this command: